Bilevel rail car: Manufacturers and operators

 The Chicago, Burlington and Quincy was the first railroad to receive gallery cars, built by the Budd Company in 1950.
 In total, 141 cars of this design were delivered to the CB&Q (and its successors) between 1950 and 1978.
 The Milwaukee Road ordered a revised design of gallery car from Budd in 1961, and production ran until 1980.
 Over 250 of this design were produced, including a small batch for the Rock Island Line.
 Most of these Budd gallery cars are still in service with Metra.
 The design was also licensed to Canadian Vickers, who built 9 cars for Canadian Pacific in 1970 for commuter service in Montreal.

 In 1955, the Chicago and North Western ordered 16 gallery cars from the St. Louis Car Company.
 Unlike the stainless steel Budd cars, these cars have smooth, painted steel bodyshells.
 Further orders were built by Pullman-Standard between 1956 and 1970, with minor revisions to the design, including a cab car variant from 1960 onwards.
 Over 250 were built for the C&NW, Rock Island Line and their successors, a small number of which remain in service.
-After initial retirement from Metra in the late 1990s, many of these cars were acquired by other commuter rail agencies across the United States, including (among others) UTA FrontRunner, MARC, Music City Star and Virginia Railway Express.
+After initial retirement from Metra in the late 1990s, many of these cars were acquired by other commuter rail agencies across the United States, including (among others) UTA FrontRunner, MARC, WeGo Star and Virginia Railway Express.
 Southern Pacific also acquired 46 Pullman-Standard gallery cars for the Peninsula Commute service in San Francisco in three orders: 1955, 1957 (built by American Car and Foundry to Pullman-Standard designs) and 1968.

 To replace the Southern Pacific gallery cars, Caltrain acquired new gallery cars from Nippon Sharyo in 1985.
 A second batch followed in 1999-2000.
 Further orders for this design were placed by Metra and Virginia Railway Express between 2002 and 2008.
 Follow-on contracts included options for additional cars, the last of which were delivered in 2020.
 Morrison-Knudsen/Amerail had also built similar gallery cars for Metra between 1992 and 1998, using bodyshells provided by Nippon Sharyo.